IBM 1401 Restoration Project

 Our "working" environment, - er - Play Room,

-decorations by Ron Williams, Master Welder, Court Jester, Jack of All Trades, ... ;-))
+Decorations by Ron Williams, Master Welder, Court Jester, Jack of All Trades, ... ;-))

 Entrance